 Tatra mountains are the highest Polish mountain range and many outdoor enthusiasts consider Tatras the best place for hiking in Poland.
 I think that those mountains are one of the best places to hike in Europe.🧡

 If you would like to stay close to this amazing region, have a look at the list of the most beautiful Tatra Mountains resorts.

-The majority of hikers who visit Tatra mountains want to climb Rysy peak.
-There are many reasons for it:
+The majority of hikers who visit the Tatra Mountains want to climb Rysy peak.
+There are many reasons for this:

 - So many other hikers have already climbed it.

 - The trail starts at the most popular place in Tatra mountains - Morskie Oko lake.

 However, it’s good to gather some information about this trail before we set off.

 Make sure you read all helpful articles.
 You find them grouped them into three categories, Basic, Routes & Maps and Advanced.